Bombs kill 15 Turkish police officers as jets strike PKK in Iraq

-DIYARBAKIR, Turkey Turkish Prime Minister Ahmet Davutoglu appealed for calm on Tuesday after crowds angered by renewed Kurdish militant violence attacked newspapers and offices of a pro-Kurdish political party.

-The unrest took place after Kurdish militants killed 15 police officers in two bombings in eastern Turkish provinces.
+DIYARBAKIR, Turkey Kurdish militants killed 15 police officers in two bomb attacks in eastern Turkish provinces on Tuesday, a government official said, widening a conflict with the Turkish state.

-More than 40 Turkish warplanes also hit Kurdistan Workers Party (PKK) targets overnight in northern Iraq, where the group has bases, in response to Sunday's killing of 16 soldiers near the Iraqi border -- the deadliest attack since a two-year-old ceasefire ended.
+More than 40 Turkish warplanes hit Kurdistan Workers Party (PKK) targets overnight in northern Iraq, where the group has bases, in response to Sunday's killing of 16 soldiers near the Iraqi border that was the deadliest attack since a two-year-old ceasefire ended.

-"It is unacceptable to damage media institutions, political party buildings and the property of our civilian citizens," Davutoglu said on Twitter, referring to the crowd violence.

-"I invite all my citizens with hearts full of love for the country to calm, embrace one another, and to have confidence in the state."

 Tuesday's bombing in Igdir province, which killed 14 police officers in a minibus, was the latest in a daily stream of attacks by the PKK on soldiers and police in eastern Turkey since fighting resumed in July.